-We will issue the notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by an indenture supplement creating the notes.
+We will issue the notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by separate indenture supplements creating the notes of each series.
 The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes, The Depository Trust Company, as described in the accompanying prospectus under "-Description of the Debt Securities-Book-Entry, Delivery and Form".
-The following description and the description in the accompanying prospectus under "-Description of the Debt Securities" summarize the material provisions of the notes, the indenture and the indenture supplement.
-These descriptions do not restate the indenture and the indenture supplement in their entirety.
-We urge you to read the indenture and the indenture supplement because they, and not this description, define your rights as a holder of the notes.
-We have filed copies of the indenture and the indenture supplement as exhibits to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.
+The following description and the description in the accompanying prospectus under "-Description of the Debt Securities" summarize the material provisions of the notes, the indenture and the indenture supplements.
+These descriptions do not restate the indenture and the indenture supplements because they, and not this description, define your rights as a holder of the notes.
+We have filed copies of the indenture and the indenture supplements as exhibits to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.